Solar rebate in SA

 Finding the best feed-in tariff rates in SA is important to delivering maximum savings from your solar system.
 However, you need to compare rates over the long-term and, be wary of special 12 month ‘sign-up’ rates.

-While feed-in tariffs are a nice added bonus, self-consuming your solar energy to power your appliances directly rather than exporting excess energy to the grid. will deliver greater savings.
+While feed-in tariffs are a nice added bonus, self-consuming your solar energy to power your appliances directly, rather than exporting excess energy to the grid, will deliver greater savings.

 Solar and battery incentives available in Adelaide